mellow-finance/mellow-interop-bot/README.md

     pip install -r requirements.txt
     ```

 3. Set up environment variables if needed (you can use `.env` file).
-It's recommended to explicitly set `*_RPC` variables to use custom RPC endpoints to avoid 400/429 network errors.
+It is recommended to explicitly set `*_RPC` variables to use custom RPC endpoints to avoid 400/429 network errors.

 4. Run the main script: